This post may contain affiliate links

 There are several ways to cook a vegan sausage casserole with different pulses.
 However, sausage casserole and beans are a classic pair and are a staple in almost every pantry, so this recipe includes beans.

 - 400g beans – Feel free to use green beans, butter beans, kidney beans, pinto beans, cannellini, black beans, or black beans.
-Alternatively, you can also use any type of cooked leftover pulses, including chickpeas or lentils.
-If using a canned version, drain and rinse the beans in cold water.
+Alternatively, you can use any cooked leftover pulses, including chickpeas or lentils.
+Drain and rinse the beans in cold water if using a canned version.

 - 400g tinned tomatoes – You can also use passata